-As the region's most preferred orthopedic practice, our doctors at Appalachian Orthopedics are dedicated to providing expert care for patients' knee injuries and conditions in Bristol, Johnson City, and the surrounding areas.
+As the region's most preferred orthopedic practice, our knee doctors at Appalachian Orthopedics are dedicated to providing expert care for patients with knee injuries and conditions in Bristol, Johnson City, and the surrounding areas.

 Knee doctors are specialty-trained orthopedic providers who treat patients with a variety of knee conditions and injuries that are causing them pain.
 Sometimes, these specialists help a patient coping with a disease, such as arthritis.
 Other times, the knee issue may be due to an injury, such as a fracture to the kneecap due to a fall.

 The knee is especially prone to injury while playing sports.
 An example of a common knee injury that is treated by a knee doctor is an ACL tear.
 ACL stands for anterior cruciate ligament, and the ACL is one of the primary ligaments that helps stabilize the knee joint.
 Another common sports-related knee injury is a meniscus tear.
 The meniscus is a piece of cartilage within the knee.
 It offers protection and stability, but if it is torn, it can cause considerable knee pain.
 Orthopedic specialists must carefully assess and treat these sports-related injuries not only so the knee pain goes away but also so the athlete can return to his or her sport again.

 Sometimes the injury or knee condition is so severe that surgery is the best treatment option.
 Surgeons may decide that knee replacement is the best choice and may choose either unicompartmental knee replacement (also called partial knee replacement) or total knee replacement.
 However, depending on the patient and their specific condition, the surgeon may consider other surgical options, such as ACL reconstruction, knee arthroscopy, or another type of orthopedic knee surgery.
 If a patient needs knee surgery and has questions or concerns, it is always best to discuss them with a knee specialist before moving ahead with the surgical procedure.